Massachusetts Nursing License Requirements

 2. Register for the National Council Licensure Examination for Registered Nurses.

-The Massachusetts Board of Registration in Nursing has contracted with Professional Credential Services, Inc., a third party service, to handle new nurse license applications.4 Candidates for registered nurse licensure must register for the National Council Licensure Examination for Registered Nurses (NCLEX-RN) before mailing the application for initial licensing to Professional Credential Services.5 The registration for the NCLEX-RN is completed through a second contract service, Pearson VUE, which is used by the Massachusetts Board of Registration in Nursing and the National Council of State Boards of Nursing to administer the NCLEX.6
+The Massachusetts Board of Registration in Nursing has contracted with Professional Credential Services, Inc., a third-party service, to handle new nurse license applications.4 Candidates for registered nurse licensure must register for the National Council Licensure Examination for Registered Nurses (NCLEX-RN) before submitting the online application for initial licensing to Professional Credential Services.5 The registration for the NCLEX-RN is completed through a second contract service, Pearson VUE, which is used by the Massachusetts Board of Registration in Nursing and the National Council of State Boards of Nursing to administer the NCLEX.6

 3. Submit the Application for Initial Nurse Licensure by Examination.

-All sections of the Application for Initial Nurse Licensure by Examination should be completed and mailed to Professional Credential Services for processing.1 The form should include a recent, color photograph of the candidate in passport style and size, which should be signed by the candidate.1 The Certification of Graduation form found in the application packet must be completed and signed under the school seal by a nursing program administrator.1
+All sections of the Application for Initial Nurse Licensure by Examination should be completed online through the Professional Credential Services website.1 The application materials should include a recent, color photograph of the candidate in passport style and size, which should be signed by the candidate.1 The Certification of Graduation form found in the application packet must be completed and signed under the school seal by a nursing program administrator.1

 4. Take the NCLEX-RN.